TylerTemp/SaintsField/README.md

 Ask the inspector to display another type of field rather than the field's original type.

 This is useful when you want to have a `GameObject` prefab, but you want this target prefab to have a specific component (e.g. your own `MonoScript`, or a `ParticalSystem`).
-By using this you force the inspector to sign the required object that has your expected component but still gives you the original typed value to field.
+By using this you force the inspector to assign the required object that has your expected component but still gives you the original typed value to field.

 This can also be used when you just want a type reference to a prefab, but Unity does not allow you to pick a prefab because "performance consideration".